Black Chyna Facing Backlash After Pushing Skin Lightening Cream

-Reality TV star and model star Blac Chyna a is facing serious pushback after endorsing a cream intended to lighten skin.
+Reality TV star and model Blac Chyna is facing serious pushback after endorsing a cream via Instagram intended to lighten skin.
 The 30-year-old teamed up with Whitenicious by Dencia to create a skin brightening lotion in a Swarovski-studded jar that costs $250 a pop.
 The reaction from fans was swift, with people calling her out for promoting colorism by glorifying “skin bleaching.”

 Chyna posted a photo of herself, featuring skin that appears to be lighter than is typical for the model, holding a gold jar of cream.
 The caption for the post is an invitation to a Whitenicious x Blac Chyna Collection shopping event in Nigeria.